-SDP offers two variants: Monthly Maturity Scheme (MMS) and Single Maturity Scheme (SMS).
+SDP offers two types of payouts: Monthly Maturity Scheme (MMS) and Single Maturity Scheme (SMS).
 In SMS, you get your returns (principal+interest) amount on maturity at once.
-While in MMS, each deposit matures on a different month based on the tenure chosen.
+While in MMS, you get your returns on a monthly basis after you make your last deposit.
 This is how you can grow your investment in a secure mode.

 During this period of SDP investment, you can acquire good knowledge about the market's risks and conditions and become a little financially stable.
-Now, you can use the monthly maturity scheme and the monthly payouts from SDPs and directly invest them in SIPs to enjoy higher returns.
+Now, you can use these monthly payouts from SDPs and directly invest them in SIPs to enjoy higher returns.